NURSE TRIAGE GUIDELINES & PROTOCOLS

 (Manchester Triage Group, 2015)

-The MANCHESTER TRIAGE GROUP (MTG) set forth categories of requirements for on-site ED triage (2015).
-M delines meet these category requirements for nurse triage systems (remote or ambulatory on-site).
-This five-level triage system does not apply to ED Triage, currently using ESI 5-Tier Triage.
+The MANCHESTER TRIAGE GROUP (MTG) set forth requirements for on-site ED triage systems (2015).
+Although specific to ED triage, MTG triage system criteria are broad, thus valid and applicable to other triage settings.
+TeleTriage Systems Guidelines apply to nurse triage remote or ambulatory settings and meet six MTG category requirements.
+TeleTriage Systems’ five-level triage system is not intended to apply to on-site ED Triage — currently using ESI 5-Tier Triage.

 Definitions of terminology.
-Clearly defined and described classification levels
+Five clearly defined and described classification levels

 Robust Triage methodology.
-5-Level Triage. clear instructions on when, where and why patients are to be further evaluated, as appropriate
+Nursing triage process and workflow adapted from the Nursing Process.
+Dispostions describe clear instructions on when, where and why recommended, as appropriate

 Adapted from Manchester Triage Group, 2015